-In addition, the Panel has taken a special interest in Police Integrity Reforms set out in the Policing and Crime Act 2017.
+The Panel continues to take a special interest in Police Integrity Reforms set out in the Policing and Crime Act 2017.
 This Government policy was introduced to overhaul the police complaints and disciplinary system as a result of what was believed to be a loss of public confidence in policing over a number of high-profile police investigations.
 We have a permanent working group of five members, whose role is to maintain a specialist knowledge on complaints matters and advise the Panel accordingly.
 In addition to maintaining oversight of the Panel's procedure for handling conduct complaints about the Commissioner, it has monitored the development and implementation of the Police Integrity Reforms.
 Through that work, we have been able to not only improve our own complaints procedure but assist colleagues nationally, through delivering workshops and briefings on the reforms at regional network meetings and national Panel conferences.
+The reforms went live in February 2020 and we have kept under review their implementation by the Commissioner.
 Regular updates provided by the working group's Chairman are included in our agendas.